 Figure 1: Basic Network Reference Model

 Figure 1 presents the Basic Network Reference Model (NRM).
 This NRM is the basis of further models and includes the basic differentiation between services and the reference points for their communication.
 This NRM is composed of three main elements; i) the terminal, ii) the Access Network and iii) the Core Network, consisting of Core Network Service (CNS), CNS Control and Subscription Service.
-The basic NRM differentiates two service types: i) Subscription service and ii) Core Network service.
 Please note that currently no assumption on the service providers is made.

-In the NRM depicted in Figure 1, for each element we assume a control entity which we will call Controller (Ctrl).
+In the NRM depicted in Figure 1, for each element we assume a control entity, which we will call Controller (Ctrl).
 Each of the elements has a specific Controller.

 Reference Points

-R1: represents the PHY and MAC layer functions between terminal and access network.
-These are completely covered by the IEEE 802 specifications.
+R1: represents the reference points for the PHY and MAC layer functions, as specified in numerous IEEE 802 standards, between terminal and access network.

 R2: represents a control interface between terminal and the subscription service, e.g. for authentication.

-R3: represents the reference points for the communication between the access network and the core network, up to the interface between L2 and L3 in the first L3 router.
+R3: represents the reference points for the communication between the access network and the core network.

-R3d: represents the IEEE 802 data path interface between access network and the first hop router of the Core Network Service.
+R3d: represents the IEEE 802 data path interface between the access network and the core network.

 R3c: represents a control interface between the access network controller and core network controller.